-St. Joseph First Century
+St. Joseph First Century AD

 A righteous man who never shirked his responsibilities as protector of his family, Saint Joseph offers a perfect example for fathers everywhere.
 He is invoked by families for all matters of support needed to sustain a household, both material and spiritual.

 A descendant of the House of David, there is very little written about Joseph in the gospels.
 He was said to be betrothed to Mary when she became pregnant with Jesus.
 Instead of leaving her in scandal, he accepted the word of the angel Gabriel who told him that the child was divinely given and Joseph and Mary were chosen by God to be his earthly parents.
 It was Joseph who protected Mary on the journey to Bethlehem when Jesus was born.
 He also suffered the frustrations of a man who could not find proper shelter for his family as his wife was about to give birth.
 Upon returning to their native city of Nazareth, Joseph was once again visited by an angel warning him of the impending slaughter of the innocents.
 On faith alone, he dispensed with his business and personal effects, taking Jesus and Mary to Egypt where they stayed for seven years until Herod’s death.
 It fell upon Saint Joseph to support his young family in this foreign country.

 The last mention of Joseph comes when Jesus is twelve years old and strayed from his family while on a pilgrimage to Jerusalem.
 It is thought that he died well before Jesus began his mission with Jesus and Mary at his deathbed.
 For this reason, more than any other saint, he is invoked for a happy death, one where a person is older and has their family at their side.